Eta and rho invariants on manifolds with edges: Microlocal analysis of the heat kernel on edges

 This proves that the front face asymptotics of the lifted heat kernel $\beta^*H(\cdot, \wy)$ is up to conjugation of the coefficients, independent of the choice of a flat vector bundle of fixed rank, for $\wy$ in an open neighborhood of $y_0$.
 A similar argument applies for the expansion of the heat kernel near the temporal diagonal.
 If we restrict the heat kernel to the diagonal and take its pointwise trace, then dependence of the expansions on the conjugation by a bundle morphism cancels and we arrive at the following theorem.

 \begin{thm} Let $E$ be a flat vector bundle induced by a unitary representation of the fundamental group of $\overline{M}$.
-Consider the heat kernel $H$ of the square of an allowable Dirac operator $D$, twisted by the flat vector bundle $E$.
-The the asymptotic expansion of the pointwise traces $\tr H$ and $\tr D H$ at ff and td is up to the bundle rank independent of the particular choice of $E$. \end{thm}
+Consider the heat kernel $H$ of the square of an allowable perturbation of a geometric Dirac operator $D$, twisted by the flat vector bundle $E$.
+Then the asymptotic expansion of the pointwise traces $\tr H$ and $\tr D H$ at ff and td is up to the bundle rank independent of the particular choice of $E$. \end{thm}